NaviServer Programmable Web Server

 ns_conn ratelimit ?limit?

-Query or set rate limit for the current connection.
-The value is provided in KB/s (kilobytes per second).
-A value of 0 means unlimited.
-Default values can be provided per connection pool (parameter ratelimit) or on the driver level (parameter writerratelimit).
-The limit is only enforced on connections using writer threads.
+Queries or sets the rate limit for the current connection in kilobytes per second (KB/s).
+A value of 0 indicates no limit.
+Default limits can be set at the connection pool level (parameter ratelimit) or at the driver level (writerratelimit).
+Rate limiting is enforced only on connections using writer threads.

 ns_conn request